prismaymedia/linkfy/CONTRIBUTING.md

 - Production deployments are triggered automatically when PRs are merged to `master`
 - Only maintainers can deploy to production
 - Production URLs:
-  - Client: Deployed via GitHub Pages
+  - Client: Deployed via Vercel
   - Server: Deployed via Railway

 ## 📚 Resources